fsiegrist/devops-bootcamp-09-aws-services/Notes.md

 }
 ```

-The `-o StrictHostKeyChecking=no` is necessary to avoid ssh asking whether the server should be added to the known hosts.
+The option `-o StrictHostKeyChecking=no` is necessary to avoid ssh asking whether the server should be added to the known hosts.

 ### Comfigure EC2
 To make this work, two more things have to be done on the EC2 server:
 - To allow Jenkins to ssh into the EC2 server, we have to add the IP address of the Jenkins host (droplet) to the firewall rule restricting access via port 22.
 - To allow EC2 to pull a Docker image from our private repository on DockerHub, we have to login from EC2 to DockerHub once.
-This will create an entry in /home/ec2-user/.docker/config.json and keep you logged in.
+This will create an entry in `/home/ec2-user/.docker/config.json` and keep the ec2-user logged in.

 And to allow accessing the application from the internet, we have to add a firewall rule opening the port 8000 from anywhere.